pilotmoon/PopClip-Extensions/source/ChatGPTAPI.popclipext/Readme.md

 # ChatGPT API

-PopClip extension to send the selected text to [OpenAI](https://openai.com/)'s GPT-3.5, GPT-4, GPT-4-Turbo or newest GPT-4o chat API, and append the response.
+PopClip extension to send the selected text, optionally with a pre-configured prompt, to [OpenAI](https://openai.com/)'s GPT-3.5, GPT-4, GPT-4-Turbo or newest GPT-4o chat API.
+The response is pasted after the selected text.

 **Note: Requires pre-paid API credits on your OpenAI account.
 API usage is not included in ChatGPT Plus subscripiton.**

-See also: [ChatGPT Website](https://www.popclip.app/extensions/x/73pbck) extension, which opens a new chat on the ChatGPT website with your selected text as the first message.
+See also: [ChatGPT Website](https://www.popclip.app/extensions/x/73pbck) extension, which opens a new chat on the ChatGPT website.

 ### Actions